 Another interesting museum is the "Manos Peruanas" (Peruvian hands).
 It displays popular art of Peru's master folk artists.

-The Centro Cultural Ricardo Palma (Cultural Center Ricardo Palma), the Alianza Francesa, the Centro Cultural Peruano Britanico and ICPNA - All have a busy program for all sorts of cultural events.
+The Centro Cultural Ricardo Palma (Cultural Center Ricardo Palma), the Alianza Francesa, the Centro Cultural Peruano Britanico and ICPNA - All have a busy program for many cultural events.

 Of archaeological interest is the Huaca Pucllana, also known as Huaca Juliana.
 The archaeological complex was an administrative and ceremonial center of the Lima Culture, built around 500 AD.
-The complex houses the archaeological ruins itself, a small site museum, an area for workshops, a small souvenir shop and a very good restaurant.
+The complex houses the archaeological ruins itself, a small site museum, an area for workshops, a small souvenir shop and an excellent restaurant.

 For your souvenir shopping there is no way around the Av.
 Petit Thouars (block 52 to 54), starting just one block from the Ovalo Miraflores (Miraflores Roundabout).
 Here you find the famous markets with arts and crafts gathered from whole Peru.